aiidateam/aiida-core/docs/source/reference/rest_api.rst

             "url_root": "http://localhost:5000/"
         }

-11. Download a file from node repository
+11. Download a file from the repository of a |Node|.

     REST URL::